dataviz-sp18/fp-Evelyn-Valerie/README.md

 We believe the addition of graph and interactive elements to explain the evolution of homicides was fundamental.
 Geographic and temporal characteristic in a static visualization makes that the reader have to do an extra effort to estimate the values in the trends and also require to have a background on the localization of the states to fully understand the message.
 This information can be shared with a broader audience to have a clear idea about homicides in Mexico.
 Additionally, with more information on characteristics related to homicides, it will be possible to increase the explanatory power of this dashboard and shiny application.

-# Required libraries in R:
+# Required libraries in R 1.1383:

 Library(raster)
 library(sp)